-- 1. On power-up if the data flash is blank, allowing JTAG to be used for writing the configuration parameters to a programmed device with no PMBus interaction - 2.
-When address 126 (0x7E) is detected at power up.
+- On power-up if the data flash is blank, allowing JTAG to be used for writing the configuration parameters to a programmed device with no PMBus interaction - When address 126 (0x7E) is detected at power up.
 A short to ground or an open condition on either address pin will cause an address 126 (0x7E) to be generated which enables JTAG mode.

 The Fusion GUI can create SVF files (See Device Configuration and Programming section) based on a given data flash configuration which can be used to program the desired configuration by JTAG.
-For Boundary Scan Description Language (BSDL) file that supports the UCD90120A see the product folder in www.ti.com.
+For Boundary Scan Description Language (BSDL) file that supports the UCD90160A, see the product folder in www.ti.com.

 There are many JTAG programmers in the market and they all do not function the same.
-If you plan to use JTAG to configure the device, confirm that you can reliably configure the device with your JTAG tools before committing to a programming solution.
+When using JTAG to configure the device, confirm that the availability of JTAG tools before committing to a programming solution.